not-a-lawyer/insult_classifier/README.md

 with `train_test_split(random_state=1)`

-(If everything has been done correctly and no test-train mixup happenend)
+(Hoping everything has been done correctly and no test-train mixup happenend)

 # Legal